 High School Gym

-It wasn’t until after high school when I joined the newly opened Gold’s gym in Mississauga, that I started to feel a comfort with my body.
-Probably because I could finally do a sport where I was competing only against myself.
-I was building my muscles and making myself stronger physically, mentally, and emotionally.
+It wasn’t until after high school when I joined the newly opened Gold’s gym in Mississauga, that I started to feel

-When I first came out and started going to gay bars in Toronto in 1984, I started to feel more secure, because I was having a lot of sex and getting a lot of positive feedback about my body and my sexual energy.
+When I first came out and started going to gay bars in Toronto in 1984, I started to feel more confident because I was having a lot of sex and getting a lot of positive feedback about my body and my sexual energy.
 Yay!
 Other attractive men liked me!

 At the time there was something frightening happening in the gay world and it was too early to know what it was exactly.
 It was called GRID from 1982 to 1984.
 It wasn’t until Rock Hudson passed away from AIDS in 1985 did that name become prevalent and constant in the media.